aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/v150-Upgrade.md

 ## 1.4.
 Upgrade process

--   Before proceeding with your upgrade please review the General Upgrade Considerations in this [section](./upgrades.md#general-upgrade-considerations) of the Upgrade guide
+-   Before proceeding with your upgrade please review the General and Release Specific Upgrade Considerations in the [Upgrade Guide](./upgrades.md)
     -   upgrades directly from v1.3.8 need to ensure they include the extra step required for v1.3.9 upgrades (removal of endpoints with periods)
 -   Login to your AWS Organization Management account, in your home or default region
 -   Place your _updated and validated_ config file back in the root folder of your CodeCommit repository